Dewb/CosmicPraise/README.md

-`state.time` | the current time, to drive animations `state.events` | a list of recent spark chamber events, more details TBD, see demoEffect for one possible use `state.random_values` | a list of 10,000 pregenerated random numbers, consistent across frames `state.accumulate` | an effect-defined accumulation value, useful for feedback effects
+`state.time` | the current time, to drive animations `state.events` | a list of recent spark chamber events, more details TBD, see demoEffect for one possible use `state.random_values` | a list of 10,000 pregenerated random numbers, consistent across frames `state.accumulator` | an effect-defined accumulation value, useful for feedback effects